sindhuk95/SKY130_PD_WS_DAY4/README.md

 ### Standard Cell LEF generation

 During Placement, entire mag information is not necessary.
 Only the PR boundary, I/O ports, Power and ground rails of the cell is required.
-This information is is defined in LEF file.
+This information is defined in LEF file.
 The main objective is extract lef from the mag file and plug into our design flow.

-Before moving any further lets know about tracks.
-### Track
+### Grid into Track info

- A line or path on which metal layers are drawn for routing.
+ **Track** :A path or a line on which metal layers are drawn for routing.
 Track is used to define the height of the standard cell.

-As we are trying to implement our own stdcell, there are few guidelines to be followed
+To implement our own stdcell, few guidelines must be followed
  - I/O ports must lie on the intersection on Horizontal and vertical tracks
  - Width and Height of standard cell are odd mutliples of Horizontal track pitch and Vertical track pitch

 This information is defined in ``tracks.info``.
-The syntax is `` metal layer direction offset spacing``
+The syntax is ``` metal_layer direction offset spacing ```

 ```
 li1 X 0.23 0.46